CretivityArt/Custom-Object-Detection-Using-Python-OpenCV--Training-Database-using-TeachableMachine/README.md

 then download The model

-And download the necessary files
+And download the necessary Python libraries

 run the main.py file